GChristensen/feedxcavator/README.md

 ## Custom feed extractors

-Feedxcavator will use the supplied CSS selectors to automatically extract data if the "extractor" field of the YAML config is not specified.
+Feedxcavator will use the provided CSS selectors to automatically extract data if the "extractor" field of the YAML config is not specified.
 Otherwise, it assumes that this field contains the name of an extractor function that should be invoked to provide the feed content.
-Extractor functions should be coded in Clojure programming language at the __Feedxavator__ "Extractors" tab.
+Extractor functions should be coded in Clojure programming language at the Feedxcavator "Extractors" tab.

 Extractors are defined with the `defextractor` macro.
 Extractor functions accept the feed definition as a Clojure map and should return a collection of